sujayVittal/Machine-Learning-with-TensorFlow-Study-Jam-2017/TensorBoard.md

   ###### After we've initialized the FileWriters, we have to add summaries to the FileWriters as we train and test the model - https://github.com/sujayVittal/Machine-Learning-with-TensorFlow-Study-Jam-2017/blob/master/FileWriters-TensorBoard.md

+## Execution:

+##### To run TensorBoard, use the following command (alternatively python -m tensorflow.tensorboard) where logdir points to the directory where the FileWriter serialized its data.
+If this logdir directory contains subdirectories which contain serialized data from separate runs, then TensorBoard will visualize the data from all of those runs.
+Once TensorBoard is running, navigate your web browser to localhost:6006 to view the TensorBoard.:

+    tensorboard --logdir=path/to/log-directory

+##### When looking at TensorBoard, you will see the navigation tabs in the top right corner.
+Each tab represents a set of serialized data that can be visualized.

+#### Play around :)

+#####